 - Coconut oil for the skillet

-- Toasted almonds banana slices and raw honey, to serve
+- Toasted almonds banana slices,diced strawberries and maple syrup to serve

 - In a large bowl, mix the buckwheat flour, ground flax, salt, baking powder and baking soda.